 Appropriately Uses Anti-Psychotic Medication

-This is the percent of patients given antipsychotic medications.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these medications are being used appropriately.
-In some cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.
+This indicates the percentage of residents who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to make sure these medications are being used only where medically required.
+In limited cases, increased usage of these drugs may suggest that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication